freedomofpress/securedrop-dev-docs/docs/development/translations.rst

 to improving your own language glossary on Weblate by suggesting a translation yourself!

-- The :doc:`SecureDrop glossary <../glossary>` explains terms specific to SecureDrop
+- The `SecureDrop glossary <https://docs.securedrop.org/en/stable/glossary.html>`_ explains terms specific to SecureDrop
 - The `EFF Surveillance Self-Defense glossary`_ explains many general security concepts